Theitfixer85/myepg/README.md

 Simple epg for USA networks & some other USA/UK channels.

-Just add raw xml link as your epg source
+Just add raw xml link as your epg source.